NOT ALL BIRDS ARE ENDANGERED

-Greater Sulphur Crested Cockatoos (Cacatua Galerita) and Galahs (Eolophus Roseicapillus) are noted as serious pests and are constantly a threat to grain production.
-However Australia's most current widespread and serious pest bird is undoubtedly the Little Corolla (Cacatua Sanguinea) and numbers continue to increase.
+Greater Sulphur Crested Cockatoos (Cacatua galerita) and Galahs (Eolophus roseicapillus) are noted as serious pests and are a continuous threat to grain production.
+However Australia's most current widespread and serious pest bird is undoubtedly the Little Corolla (Cacatua sanguinea) and numbers continue to increase.
 Damage to trees and agriculture can be tremendous and numbers can build up into tens of thousands.
 The little Corella is also a problem to many other native wildlife species.
 In some areas it has become so super abundant that it drives all other species out of their habitat and nest stealing is commonplace.
-I have seen little Corellas enter the nests of much larger species such as Red-Tailed Black Cockatoos (Calyptorhynchus Lathami) and aggressively kill half grown chicks, then take over the nesting hollow and drive the parent birds away from the area.
+I have seen Little Corellas enter the nests of much larger species such as Red-Tailed Black Cockatoos (Calyptorhynchus lathami) and aggressively kill half grown chicks, then take over the nesting hollow and drive the parent birds away from the area.

 So the question is why are some of these Australian native species becoming so abundant.
 Firstly, there has been no approved management strategy put into place at all.
 Secondly it is reasonable to assume that since European Settlement in Australia some 200 years ago agricultural land has become increasingly widespread, resulting in ideal grain food sources and additional constant watering points.
 This has allowed many species to extend their range and find excellent breeding habitats.